nsslabcuus/dochub/virus_analyze/2019-01-29-Application-API.md

 },
 ```

-If this is a network Linux Commands:
+If this is a network Linux Command.

 ```json
 {